 Other Activities In A Yorkie Poo’s Grooming Routine Include:

 - Hair trims every 4-8 weeks: Yorkie Poos can grow out their hair very quickly, so it’s especially important to stay on top of their haircuts.
 Even if you prefer a longer haircut on your Yorkipoo, make sure the hair around their eyes is trimmed and won’t obstruct their vision.
-See also: Doodle Grooming At Home: Video Tutorial Step-By-Step Guide
+See also: How to Groom a Doodle At Home: Online Course

 - Bathing every 4-8 weeks (or when your pup gets smelly or very dirty): Some pups require more or less frequent bathing.
 For instance, washing a Yorkie Poo too often can cause skin irritation and dryness.
 We recommend specially formulated dog shampoos that are safe to use on that delicate Yorkie Poo skin.
 See also: How To Bathe A Dog: Ultimate Guide To Bathing Doodles